micielski/filmweb-export/README.md

 # :movie_camera: filmweb-tools

-OwO, what's this?
+what's this?
-Just a simple python program being able to parse movie from a .txt file and then rate them accordingly on filmweb.
+Just a simple python script able to export movies to imdbCSV v3 compatible with i.e. TMDB

 To do:
 - [ ] Migrate from chromedriver to geckodriver
-- [ ] Export filmweb ratings to various formats to export directly to TMDB or RatS
+- [x] Export filmweb ratings to various formats to export directly to TMDB
 - [ ] Check whether the user already rated film to prevent unrating already rated movies

+ ## Installation
+i'm not sure...

  ## Usage
- projekt w remoncie, przepraszamy za utrudnienia
+python3 filmwebtools.py